Efficient semidefinite-programming-based inference for binary and multi-class MRFs: Estimation of the mode in a general -class MRF

 We defer the proof of the equivalence between \eqref{eqn:relaxed_multi_class_objective_high_rank} and \eqref{eqn:relaxed_multi_class_objective_sdp} to Appendix \ref{appsec:proof_equivalence}.
 Note that the number of constraints in \eqref{eqn:relaxed_multi_class_objective_sdp} is now only $n + k + \frac{k(k-1)}{2} = n + \frac{k(k+1)}{2}$ i.e. \textit{linear} in $n$ as opposed to the quadratic number of constraints in \eqref{eqn:frieze_sdp_relaxation}.
 We can then use the results by Barvinok \cite{barvinok2001remark} and Pataki \cite{pataki1998rank}, which state that there indeed exists a low-rank solution to \eqref{eqn:relaxed_multi_class_objective_sdp} with rank $d$ at most $\left\lceil\sqrt{2\left(n + \frac{k(k+1)}{2}\right)}\right\rceil$.
 Thus, we can instead work in the space $\R^d$, leading to the following optimization problem:

-This low-rank relaxation can then directly be solved in its existing non-convex form by using the method for solving norm-constrained SDPs by Wang et al.~\cite{wang2017mixing} called the ``mixing method'', which we refer to as $M^4$ (``Multi-class MRFs via Mixing Method"). $M^4$ derives closed-form coordinate-descent updates for the maximization in \eqref{eqn:relaxed_multi_class_objective}, and has been shown \cite{wang2019low, wang2019satnet} to reach accurate solutions in just a few iterations.
+This low-rank relaxation can then directly be solved in its existing non-convex form by using the method for solving norm-constrained SDPs by Wang et al.~\cite{wang2017mixing} called the ``mixing method'', which we refer to as $M^4$ (``Mixing Method for Multi-class MRFs"). $M^4$ derives closed-form coordinate-descent updates for the maximization in \eqref{eqn:relaxed_multi_class_objective}, and has been shown \cite{wang2019low, wang2019satnet} to reach accurate solutions in just a few iterations.
 Pseudocode for solving \eqref{eqn:relaxed_multi_class_objective} via $M^4$ is given in the block for Algorithm \ref{algo:mixing_method}.

 Once we have a solution $v_1, \dots, v_n$ to \eqref{eqn:relaxed_multi_class_objective}, we still require a technique to round back these vectors to configurations in the discrete space $[k]^n$.
 For this purpose, Frieze et al.~\cite{frieze1995improved} propose a natural extension to the technique of randomized rounding suggested by Goemans et al.~\cite{goemans1995improved}, which involves rounding the $v_i$s to $k$ randomly drawn unit vectors.
 We further extend their approach as described in Algorithm \ref{algo:multi_class_rounding} for the purposes of rounding our SDP relaxation \eqref{eqn:relaxed_multi_class_objective}.
 In the first step in Algorithm \ref{algo:multi_class_rounding}, we sample $k$ unit vectors $\{m_l\}_{l=1}^k$ uniformly on the unit sphere $\mathcal{S}^d$ and perform rounding as in Frieze et al.~\cite{frieze1995improved}.
 However, we need to reconcile this rounding with the truth vectors on the simplex.
 Thus, in the second step, we reassign each rounded value to a truth vector: if $v_i$ was mapped to $m_l$ in the first step, we now map it to $r_{l'}$ such that $m_l$ is closest to $r_{l'}$.
 In this way, we can obtain a bunch of rounded configurations, and output as the mode the one that has the maximum criterion value in \eqref{eqn:general_multi_class_objective}.